Chart Color Schemes

 Voyager Point demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Voyager Point's educational attainment is notably higher than broader benchmarks.
-37.7% of residents aged 15+ have university qualifications, compared to 21.4% in the SA4 region and 27.2% in the SA3 area.
-Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.1%).
-Vocational credentials are also common, with 30.8% of residents aged 15+ holding them - advanced diplomas at 12.9% and certificates at 17.9%.
+Voyager Point's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 37.7% have university qualifications, compared to 21.4% in the SA4 region and 27.2% in the SA3 area.
+Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.1%).
+Vocational credentials are also prevalent, with 30.8% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.9% and certificates for 17.9%.

-Educational participation is high, with 31.1% of residents currently enrolled in formal education.
+Educational participation is high in Voyager Point, with 31.1% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.5% in secondary education, and 8.0% pursuing tertiary education.
-Educational facilities seem to be located outside Voyager Point's immediate boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education